IcySnex/IcySnex/README.md

 ## Hello 👋

 - 👀 Current Projects:
   - [Velura](https://github.com/IcySnex/Velura) -  Your Personal Media Collection.
-Streamed Just the Way You Want.
+Streamed Just the Way You Want. *`// currently private`*
   - [YouTubeMusicAPI](https://github.com/IcySnex/YouTubeMusicAPI) - YouTube Music Web API Wrapper for C#.
   - [Melora](https://github.com/IcySnex/Melora) - Melora allows you to download all your music from any platform using custom plugins.